 Secure your debt repayments safely with Personal Insolvency Agreements

-If you’re dealing with debt greater than $100,000.00 and cannot make your repayments, a Personal Insolvency Agreement might be the next best thing.
+If you’re dealing with a large amount of debt and cannot make your repayments, a Personal Insolvency Agreement might be a good option for you.

 A Personal Insolvency Agreement (PIA) is a legal insolvency agreement where creditors agree to accept the “best offer”.
 Spelling out this “compromise” into a PIA gives security to both parties.
 Personal Insolvency Agreements can provide you with certain protections:

 - Creditors can’t contact you.

 - Creditors can’t enforce any court-imposed solutions (garnishees, bankruptcy).

 - Interest charges are frozen.

 - Bankruptcy prevention.